 - Shipping Products against a Sales Order will reduce the quantity of those Products in the respective Inventory Location.

 - All the related shipping & invoicing documents that are issued against the Sales Order will appear under the Related Documents tab of the Sales Order.

-In case the Sales Order is shipped with a Goods Outbound document then, the Shipped quantity will be less than the Invoiced Quantity.
+In case the Sales Order is shipped with a Shipment document then, the Shipped quantity will be less than the Invoiced Quantity.
 In such a case, the Invoice option of the Sales Order may be clicked.
 This will bring up a dialog window where the Quantity to Invoice may be set.
 If the Quantity to Invoice equals both the Shipped quantity and the Ordered quantity, then, the Sales Order will get a Fully Invoiced status.
 If the Shipped quantity equals the Ordered quantity but the Quantity to Invoice is less than the Shipped quantity then the Sales Order will get a Partially Invoiced status.

 Note: If the item being shipped is serialized (i.e. is associated with a serial number) it is necessary to add the serial numbers being shipped out.
 It is possible to add the serial numbers in bulk by means of a typical barcode scanner.

 To conclude all the actions related to the Sales Order, the user may mark it as Closed.
 This action makes all the Sales Order fields non-editable and is the final step in the workflow of the Sales Order.

 - Closing a Sales Order is an irreversible action